hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

     (eg judgements of perception, atomic propositions, protocol sentences)
   - -> Criterion of demarcation is identical with the demand for an inductive logic
 - Problems of the empirical basis: problems concerning the empirical character of singular stms & how they are tested
-- Basic statement: a stm which can serve as a premise in an empirical falsification (stm of a singular fact)
 - Objectivity of scientific stms: the fact that scientific theories can be inter-subjectively tested
 - Naturalistic view: methodology is the study of actual behavior of scientists
-- Give causal explanation of an event: deduce a stm which describes it, using as premises of the deduction one or more universal laws, together with certain singular stms, the initial conditions
-- Universal statements: hypotheses of the character of natural laws
-- Initial conditions: singular stms apply to the specific event in question
-- Singular prediction/effect: singular stm deduced from the universal stms & initial conditions
-- Strictly universal statement: assertion about an unlimited number of individuals
 - Numerically universal statement: assertion about a finite class of specific elements within a finite individual or particular spatio-temporal region
-- Individual concept: a concept in the definition of which proper names or equivalent signs are indispensable
-- Universal concept: a concept which any reference to proper names can be completely eliminated
 - Explicit definition: whereby concepts of an axiom system are given meaning in terms of a system of lower level universality
-- Conventionalism: view theoretical natural science not as a picture of nature but merely a logical construction;
-it is this construction which determines the properties of an artificial world: a world of concepts implicitly defined by the natural laws which we have chosen.
-Sci speaks only in this world.
-- Logical characterization of falsifiable systems: logical relations holding between the theory and the class of basic stms
-- System of basic statements: all self-consistent singular stms of a certain logical form: all conceivable singular stms of fact
-- Psychologism: the doctrine that stms can be justified not only by stms but also by perceptual exp
-- Protocol sentences: sentences which represent experiences
-- Logical content: class of all non-tautological stms which are derivable from the stm in question
-- Empirical content of a statement: the class of its potential falsifiers
 - n-freedom of a sequence: if the relative frequencies of its primary properties are n-insensitive: insensitive to selection according to 1 predecessor and according to pairs of predecessors ... and according to n-tuples of predecessors
 - Unique probability: within 1 reference sequence, for 1 property there is only 1 probability p = probability of the property b within the reference sequence a
-- Probability logic: logical relation between events, sequence of stms, probability in alternative & truth

 ## Content

 ### Preface
 - Central problem & interest in philosophy & science: understand the world
 - The growth of knowledge can be best studied by studying the growth of scientific knowledge